-the Japanese constructed many defenses in Cebu City, they choose to abandoned
+the Japanese constructed many defenses in Cebu City, they abandoned

-attackers and neutralized them.
-The city was liberated on March 27, 1945 by the US Army Americal Division, but the Japanese took up new positions
+Cebu City was liberated by the U. S. Army Americal Division.
+The defending Japanese took up new positions

-and continued their resistance and sea-sawing attacks thru early
+and continued their resistance and sea-sawing attacks through early

-April, before the Japanese finally withdrew to the north.
+April 1945 before the remaining Japanese withdrew to the north of Cebu Island.

-liberation, American forces repaired the Cebu Harbor area, and planned to stage three infantry divisions from Cebu City for the proposed invasion of Japan.
-US Army Letter Base designation located at Cebu City after American occupation.
+and planned to stage three infantry divisions from Cebu City for the proposed invasion of Japan.

 Cebu Metropolitan Cathedral (Cebu Metropolitan Cathedral)